 By teaching your children healthy eating habits, and modeling these behaviors in yourself, you can help your children maintain a healthy weight and normal growth.
 Also, the eating habits your children pick up when they are young will help them maintain a healthy lifestyle when they are adults.

 Your child's health care provider can evaluate your child's weight and growth and let you know if your child needs to lose or gain weight or if any dietary changes need to be made.

-Some of the most important aspects of healthy eating are portion control and cutting down on how much fat your child eats.
+Some of the most important aspects of healthy eating are portion control and cutting down on how much fat and sugar your child eats or drinks.
 Simple ways to reduce fat intake in your child's diet and promote a healthy weight include serving:

 Also, reduce the amount of sugar sweetened drinks and salt in your child's diet.

 If you are unsure about how to select and prepare a variety of foods for your family, consult a registered dietitian for nutrition counseling.

 It is important that you do not place your overweight child(ren) on a restrictive diet.
 Children should never be placed on a restrictive diet to lose weight unless a doctor supervises one for medical reasons.